jaegertracing/jaeger-ui/packages/plexus/README.md

 - Recipe for node outlines, for emphasis, that don't diminish when the view is zoomed out
 - Recipe for coloring edges based on their direction
 - Recipe for animating edges to indicate directionality
+- Recipe for showing a 1x scale view of a node, on hover, only when the graph is less than N scale

 ### Arrow heads